01 January 2023

 9. Hume Castle

-A thirteenth century castle built for the Hume family as a defensive site in the Merse region of the Borders.
+An 18th-century folly created from the walls of a 13th century castle built for the Hume family as a defensive site in the Merse region of the Borders.
 The castle was a frequent target in border warfare and was captured and damaged several times during its history.
 The castle was one of the stopping off points for Mary Queen of Scots on her journey to England (and future imprisonment) in 1567.

 The inner wall and courtyard of the original castle still survive, however the outer perimeter of the castle is a folly added in the 1780s.
 The castle stands on a substantial mound, offering panoramic views across the surrounding landscape.